danie1k/python-black-configparser/README.md

 ## Known issues

-- Undefined behavior, when one of allowed CLI arguments will be also put inside config file.
+- Undefined behavior, when running with one of allowed CLI arguments which is also set in the config file.
 - After `black-configparser` package is uninstalled, the `black` command does not work anymore and [black](https://pypi.org/project/black/) package must be reinstalled.